At 30, John Soforic was broke. But he had a vision: he wanted to earn $220,000 per year in passive income.

 “I’ll never understand it, but the banks would take back a house with a $100,000 mortgage on it.
 If I asked how much they’d sell it for, they’d say $100,000 of course.
 It was rarely worth the amount of the mortgage in its present condition, and so I’d wait.
 And then it would come on the MLS at $45,000.”

-But eventually he ran into real estate investing’s most common challenge: capital.
+But eventually he ran into the most common challenge in real estate investing: capital.

 How John Financed His Foreclosure Investments